How much does it cost to install wallpaper?

-Get free estimates from wallpaper specialists in your city.
+Get free estimates from wallpaper specialists near you

 Wallpaper is a common but underrated wall covering.
 It adds durability to walls and holds up well under wear and tear.
 Homeowners can choose from a seemingly infinite number of textures, colors, styles, and materials.
 It can make a wall or room pop and adds great dimension and depth.